 WELCOME TO BETH ISRAEL’S INFORMATION HUB FOR ALL THINGS RELATED TO COVID-19 AND THE REOPENING OF OUR CAMPUS.
 YOU CAN VISIT THIS PAGE FOR CONTINUED UPDATES.

-Our first and foremost priority is the safety of our members and visitors, so we are taking the utmost precautions to ensure a smooth and gradual transition to on-site activities while also providing a number of digital options.
+Our first and foremost priority is the safety of our members and visitors, so we are taking the utmost precautions to ensure a smooth and gradual transition to on-site activities when possible while also providing a number of digital options.
 We pledge to continue to offer vibrant and inclusive pathways for remote participation.

 Bill and Sid Rubin Preschool

-We reopened our preschool summer camp on June 15.
 The new preschool year commenced on September 8.
 Detailed action plans and protocols were created covering a myriad of areas, including limited class size, staggered pick-up and drop off times, health screening and temperature checks, and increased cleaning.
 These plans and protocols were done in accordance with guidelines issued by the CDC, San Diego County Health, state licensing and were further vetted with medical professionals and synagogue leadership.
 Staff underwent training on the new measures to ensure we are delivering the best possible care for our children.

 Lee and Frank Goldberg Family Religious School